Any New Zealander say they have anything worth to think of. But they don´t have snakes…

 Milford Sound, Fiordland

-Queenstown is the gateway to the Fiordland region, home to the remarkable Milford and Doubtful sounds, with their dramatic fjords, cascading waterfalls, and snowcapped peaks.
-Cruise, kayak, or take a scenic flight to witness this beauty up close.
+Queenstown is the gateway to the Fiordland region, home to the remarkable Milford and Doubtful sounds.
+Here are dramatic fjords, cascading waterfalls, and snowcapped peaks.
+Cruise, kayak, or take a scenic flight to witness this up close.

 Pictures by Rob Svisted, Chris Cameron, Wellington Tourism, Lake Wanaka Tourism, Chris Sisarich og David Wall.